Crispy and soft melt into your mouth Appams…

 - Salt- ¼ tsp

 - Firstly, soak the rice in water for 4 to 5 hours.

 - To a blender jar or grinder: add soaked rice, grated coconut, cooked rice, coconut milk and water, grind to a smooth fine batter.

 - If you don't have an Instant Pot & living in a warm place: Pour the batter into a large bowl and keep covered on the countertop overnight to ferment.

-- If you don't have an Instant Pot & living in a cold place, warm up the oven at the lowest temperature- 150 F or 65 C for 3 minutes, turn off the oven, place the batter covered inside the oven and keep it overnight.
+- If you don't have an Instant Pot & living in a cold place, preheat the oven to the lowest temperature- 150 F or 65 C for 3 minutes, turn off the oven, place the batter covered inside the oven and keep it overnight.

 - Add baking soda and salt to the batter, combine well.

 - Keep the batter aside for 10 minutes.

 - Place the appam pan over medium heat, let turn hot.

 - Grease the pan with non-stick cooking spray.

 - Remove the pan from the heat, pour 1 large spoonful of batter onto the pan and swirl the pan, let the batter spread on the sides of the pan.

 - Close the pan with its lid and cook for 4 minutes.

 - Open the lid, using a flat spatula remove the appam from the pan, transfer to a plate.

 - Appam can be served with chutney or any kind of curries- chicken, mutton, beef, fish, egg, or veg curries.